Mission of Progress MS-07 to ISS

 Cargo aboard Progress MS-07:

 Progress MS-07 undocked from the Pirs SO1 Docking Compartment on March 28, 2018, at 16:50:30 Moscow Time.
-The vehicle was expected to be in an autonomous flight for around a month before deorbiting.
+The vehicle then remained in orbit for nearly a month to conduct Otrazhenie (reflection) and Izgib (bend) experiments, which dealt with atmospheric phenomena and microgravity conditions aboard the spacecraft respectively, the official Russian press said.

 Read much more about history of the Russian space program in a richly illustrated, large-format glossy edition: